The following Corporate guidance note provides comprehensive and up to date legal information covering:

 When a person disposes of an asset and makes a profit that is capital in nature, this has the potential to be a taxable capital gain.
 It may be possible to avoid a tax charge by using an exemption or relief, or by reducing the gain using capital losses that have arisen on disposals of other assets.

 Capital gains tax is payable by individuals, including personal representatives, trustees of settlements and individuals carrying on a trade or business in partnership.
-Companies do not usually pay capital gains tax.
+Companies do not pay capital gains tax on any disposals on or after 6 April 2019, and only in limited circumstances for disposals before that date.
 Instead, a company must include any capital (or chargeable) gains in its total profits within its corporation tax calculations.
 Corporation tax on chargeable gains is normally calculated following the same rules as capital gains tax.

 For information on rates of capital gains tax and corporation tax, see Practice Note: Key UK tax rates, thresholds and allowances.